 Social media can be a fun and rewarding way to share your life and opinions with others.
-However, use of social media ca present risks and carries with it certain legal and ethical responsibilities.
+Social media behavior has extensive protections under the First Amendment and the Program supports and defends those freedom of speech rights.
+However, protected speech does not mean that it has no consequences or may not carry an impact on yourself and others.
+Use of social media can present risks and carries with it certain legal and ethical responsibilities.
 These guidelines have been established to assist you in making responsible decisions about use of social media while a student in the NCH PM program.